The Lake Isle of Innisfree: Analysis

 The twelve-line poem is divided into three quatrains and is an example of Yeats's earlier lyric poems.
 The poem expresses the speaker's longing for the peace and tranquility of Innisfree while residing in an urban setting.
 He can escape the noise of the city and be lulled by the "lake water lapping with low sounds by the shore."
 On this small island, he can return to nature by growing beans and having bee hives, by enjoying the "purple glow" of heather at noon, the sounds of birds' wings, and, of course, the bees.
 He can even build a cabin and stay on the island much as Thoreau, the American Transcendentalist, lived at Walden Pond.
 During Yeats's lifetime it was—to his annoyance—one of his most popular poems, and on one occasion was recited (or sung) in his honor by two (or ten—accounts vary) thousand Boy Scouts.
 The first quatrain speaks to the needs of the body (food and shelter); the second to the needs of the spirit (peace); the final quatrain is the meeting of the inner life (memory) with the physical world (pavement grey).

-Musical settings

-Muriel Herbert set the poem in 1928.

-Seattle, WA band Fleet Foxes mentions the Isles of Innisfree in many other songs including "The Shrine/An Argument", "Isles" and "Bedouin Dress".

-American composer Ben Moore has also composed a setting of the poem.

-Another musical setting is featured in Branduardi canta Yeats (published by Edizioni Musicali Musiza, 1986), composed and played by Angelo Branduardi on translation of Luisa Zappa.

-Michael McGlynn of the Irish group Anúna arranged this as a choral piece: a recording of it is featured on Anúna's album Invocation.

-Composer and pianist Ola Gjeilo set this text to music in a piece called "The Lake Isle."

-Popular settings of the poem have been done by Judy Collins and the Dream Brothers.

-Australian musician Paul Kelly performs a version on his 2013 album Conversations with Ghosts.